 Create and roll out courses

-Training software provides tools and features that simplify the process of creating and publishing training content.
+Training software provides tools and features that simplify the process of creating and publishing training content

 They generally have a user-friendly interface, making it easy even for non-technical managers to create courses.
 You can also use pre-built templates as a starting point and customize from there to save time and effort.

 The best employee training software will let you add multimedia content such as images, videos, and audio to make learning more effective and engaging.
-For example, you could provide your SOPs in an additional video format that allows new employees to see how to perform a task.

 Digital training allows new employees to access their courses from anywhere using their desktop or mobile devices.
 A recent statistic showed that 44% of respondents used their mobile phones to complete job training.
 This is only going to grow with the rise of tech-savvy Gen Z employees, so companies need to adapt.

 Connecteam is the best all-in-one training and employee engagement solution.
-It includes simple course creation, options for testing learning, a comprehensive dashboard to track employee training progress, and a full suite of in-app communication tools.
+It includes simple course creation, options for testing learning, a comprehensive dashboard to track employee training progress, and a full suite of in-app communication tools

 Test learning